offthegridcoders/henry/README.md

   + `/scss`: this is where you keep your sass files and vendor css files
   + `/templates`: these are your main html files that use partials to help construct them
 - `/dist`: this folder gets erased and rebuilt with every change.
 Do not make changes here, you will lose them.

+#### Contact
+> Please feel free to contact me with any questions, or if you would like to help make this project better!